nasa/ziggy/doc/user-manual/edit-pipeline.md

 One case where this isn't true is missions that have occasional need for much faster turnaround of data processing.
 That is to say, most data can be processed through Pipeline X on a first-come, first-served basis; but occasionally there will be a need to process a small amount of just-acquired data through Pipeline Y immediately.
 To ensure that this happens, you can set Pipeline Y to have a priority of HIGH or HIGHEST.

-Finally, the read-only `Valid?` checkbox is ticked after the `Validate` button is pressed, presuming all went well.

 #### Processing mode

 The `Processing mode` radio button section has two options: `Process all data` versus `Process new data`.
 This option is pretty much exactly what it sounds like.
 Specifically: the `Process all data` option tells Ziggy that each pipeline module should process all the data it finds, whether that data has already been processed or not; the `Process new data` only processes data files that have never before been processed.
 For a mission that's currently acquiring data, it's likely that most of the time you'll want to set the `Process new data` option, since it will save time by not processing data that's already been processed.
 At intervals, the mission may decide to do a uniform reprocessing of all data (to take advantage of algorithm improvements, etc.) For this activity, `Process all data` is the correct option.